Saving for Your First Retirement Savings Plan? Talk to HR

 Participating in your first retirement savings plan can seem overwhelming and may stir up a whirlwind of questions.
-Remember—even though getting started can be difficult—you are taking an important step for the Future You: investing in yourself!
+Remember: even though getting started can be difficult, you are taking an important step in investing for your future.

-As you navigate your company’s retirement benefits, talking with your Human Resources (HR) department is the best place to start.
+As you navigate your company’s retirement benefits, talking with your Human Resources (HR) person, department, or whoever is managing your company’s plan, is your best place to start.

-For some insight on how your HR department can help you get your savings plan in gear, we sat down with Lisa Chui, VP of Finance + HR here at Ubiquity Retirement + Savings.
+For some insight on how your HR department can help you get your savings plan in gear, we sat down with our own HR people here at Ubiquity Retirement + Savings.

-AR: Does being overwhelmed prevent individuals from enrolling in retirement plans?
-Why or why not?
+Q: Does being overwhelmed prevent individuals from enrolling in retirement plans?
 Are there any other reasons why people don’t enroll?

-LC: I don’t think it’s necessarily that employees feel overwhelmed with choices, but rather, depending on their age, the feel overwhelmed with their financial situation and obligations.
+A: It’s not necessarily that employees feel overwhelmed with choices, but rather, depending on their age, they feel overwhelmed with their financial situation and obligations.
 Employees just now entering the workforce have always heard they need to save for retirement.
 But because that date is so far in the future, many don’t feel it’s the proper savings vehicle, especially when they may have student loans to pay off, for example.

-LC: The best way would be to ask their HR department, or if they are at a small business, to approach the owner or person responsible for payroll and benefits.
+A: The best way would be to ask their HR department, or if they are at a small business, to approach the owner or person responsible for payroll and benefits.
 At companies with dedicated HR departments, it’s important to continually remind employees of this benefit.
-Having a benefits fair is often a good way to educate and publicize the options available to employees.
+Having a “benefits fair” is a great way to educate and publicize the options available to employees.
 If an employee learns there isn’t a retirement plan available, I would encourage them to educate their HR department or company owner on how these plans benefit the company.
 Retirement plans attract and retain talent, and the associated tax savings almost entirely cover any additional costs.

-LC: A good HR practice is always to have information on benefits available to employees and to go over this at orientation or new hire meeting.
+A: A good HR practice is always to have information on benefits available to employees and to go over this at orientation or in new hire meeting.
 A lot of established companies have defined new hire orientations and a section on benefits is part of that.

 However, even at a smaller firm, you still have an onboarding meeting where you have to complete administrative paperwork.
 If an employee doesn’t notice any information on retirement when completing this new hire paperwork, that would be the time to ask.